Resolve QuickBooks Error 6143 Using These Simple Methods

 Now, try again to open your company file or create a backup.
 If you can do so, you’re good to go.
 However, if QuickBooks error 6143 persists, proceed to the next solution.

-3. Make Use of QuickBooks File Doctor
+3. Run QuickBooks File Doctor

 • Launch the Tool Hub by double-clicking on its icon.